 The Wooting 80HE and Corsair K70 PRO TKL are tenkeyless analog gaming keyboards.
 The Wooting offers better overall performance and a more premium feel.
 It also provides both web-based and offline configuration software, along with advanced features the Corsair lacks, such as joystick analog control.
 In comparison, the Corsair includes a multi-function rotary knob and a wrist rest—features missing on the Wooting.

 The Corsair K70 RGB TKL and Corsair K70 PRO TKL are tenkeyless gaming keyboards from the same lineup, offering similar raw gaming performance.
-The main difference is that the K70 RGB TKL uses conventional mechanical switches, while the K70 PRO TKL features Hall effect switches, enabling per-key actuation and reset point adjustments.
+The main difference is that the K70 RGB TKL uses conventional mechanical or optical switches, while the K70 PRO TKL features Hall effect switches, enabling per-key actuation and reset point adjustments.
 There are also some minor design distinctions—the K70 RGB TKL includes a full set of dedicated media keys and a volume roller but lacks a wrist rest, whereas the K70 PRO TKL primarily uses a button and rotary dial for media control and comes with a wrist rest.

 The SteelSeries Apex Pro TKL (2023) and Corsair K70 PRO TKL are tenkeyless analog gaming keyboards equipped with Hall effect switches.
 The SteelSeries stands out with its customizable OLED screen, while the Corsair offers slightly better overall performance, supports a higher 8000Hz maximum polling rate, and features a multi-function rotary knob instead.